-Rental prices in New Jersey rose nearly 5% in 2018, averaging just over $1,600 per unit.
-Current vacancy rates in New Jersey have fallen to just under 4% statewide and 2.8% in central NJ.
-This rise resulted in part by a rapid increase in building in this sector.
+- Rental prices in New Jersey rose again in 2019, averaging just over $1,700 per unit.
+Current vacancy rates in New Jersey have increased to around 4.4% in central NJ. & state-wide.

-The drop in New Jersey’s homeownership contributes to rental demand.
+- The drop in New Jersey’s homeownership contributes to rental demand.
 A 12+ year trend shows a decrease from 71% to 66%.
 This 7% decrease compared to an 8% national decrease contributes to the slower recovery of home prices in the state and adds over 20,000+ additional renters in our state.
-However, the 71% level was a result of the loose lending standards of the early 2000s and is actually at a good level.
+However, the 71% level resulted from the lax lending standards of the early 2000s and is considered to be at an acceptable level.
 Households with no children stand at 65%, reflecting the decline in our school population.

-However, the number of renters has increased by 7% over the past 25 years with the less educated leading the way.
+- However, the number of renters has increased by 7% over the past 25 years, with the less educated leading the way.
 And, we are now seeing more educated millennials moving east into higher rent and cost of living areas that eat into their discretionary income (including savings).
-Makes one wonder where this all is heading.
+It makes one wonder where this all is heading.

-The pace of new rental construction has increased to meet this demand.
+- The pace of new rental construction has increased by nearly five fold to meet this demand.

 New Jersey Foreclosures:

-New Jersey continues to face high, but falling foreclosure rate filings remained at 2.3%.
-Other states have begun to, or already have recovered.
-In a tight real estate market, these foreclosures sell at a small discount.
+- New Jersey continues to face falling foreclosure rate filings at about 2.3% (which is up from 12.% a year earlier).
+Other states have begun to or have already recovered.
+And, some sets like NY are still much higher with a 2.9% filing number.
+In a tight real estate market, these foreclosures sell at a discount.

 Real Estate Market Recap

-- We are now in our longest economic expansion period in America’s history with 103 month’s of positive job gains.
+- We were at our most prolonged economic expansion period in our country’s history with 125+ months of positive job gains.

-- The GDP is still rising (although its rate of increase seems to be slowing).
+- The GDP was still rising (although its rate of increase seems to be slowing a bit).

-- Interest rates have dropped to surprising lows of just under 4% since the first of the year.
+- Interest rates have decreased to just under 3.5%.

 - Families usually have only one to two children due to costs and the ability to choose.

-- As a result of job opportunities, buyers are gravitating to areas within 15 miles of NYC with good mass transportation systems.
+- As a result of job opportunities, buyers were gravitating to areas within 15 miles of NYC with sound mass transportation systems.

 - 80% of consumers still perceive homeownership as part of the American Dream.
 It is just what they want to buy (or rent) that has changed.